KirPetrikov/DAYWWYD/README.md

 ```

 ### `filter_fastq(input_path, gc_bounds, len_bounds, quality_threshold, output_filename)`
-Creates from fastq file new fastq file with filtered sequences based on specified conditions:
+Creates from fastq file new fastq file (in 'fastq_filtrator_resuls' subfolder) with filtered sequences based on specified conditions:
 - GC-content, inside interval include borders, or, if single value, not bigger than specified
 - length, inside interval include borders, or, if single value, not bigger than specified
 - average phred scores, not less than specified